Free Website Content - Security and RSS

 Nick Bradbury of Bradsoft/NewsGator seems

-FeedDemon uses an editable safelist of file types as well
+mind.
+FeedDemon uses an editable safelist of file types

-as allowing users to monitor what files are automatically
+as well as allowing users to monitor what files are

-to the handling of enclosure files, ByteScout does not automatically
+approach to the handling of enclosure files, ByteScout

 Unfortunately, not all RSS readers, aggregators